What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Results

 \subsubsection{Factors Contributing to Rating Decisions}

 We explicitly inquired upon the basis of reliance decisions by asking participants to rate the relative importance of several factors on their reliance ratings (Figure \ref{factors}).
-This was done after the rating task concluded.
-As a whole, we found that the accuracy of the explanation on ‘what’ the AV is doing was the most important consideration, followed by the explanation accuracy of ‘why’ the AV is doing it, the harm of the situation, the AV’s driving ability, and the difficulty of the driving situation.
-Prior scenes viewed and prior knowledge did not have much reported impact, though this is unsurprising, as these implicit judgments may be difficult for participants to self-describe.
-Many of these differences were significant based on ANOVA.
-Notably, harm was significantly more important than difficulty, while explanation accuracy (both `what' and `why' components) were significantly more important than AV driving ability.
+This analysis helps clarify which elements participants explicitly prioritized, offering valuable guidance for designing explanations that align with user preferences and expectations.
+Ratings were given after the main scenario experiment concluded.
+As a whole, we found that the accuracy of the explanation on ‘what’ the AV is doing was the most important consideration (mean = 3.96, SE = 0.07), followed by the explanation accuracy of ‘why’ the AV is doing it (mean = 3.91, SE = 0.07), the harm of the situation (mean = 3.75, SE = 0.07), the AV’s driving ability (mean = 3.49, SE = 0.07), and the difficulty of the driving situation (mean = 3.42, SE = 0.06).
+Prior scenes viewed (mean = 2.71, SE = 0.08) and prior knowledge (mean = 2.61, SE = 0.08) did not have much reported impact, though this is unsurprising, as these implicit judgments may be difficult for participants to self-describe.
+Many factor differences were significant based on Kruskal-Wallis test ($\chi^{2}$ = 285.7, df = 6, p < 0.001).
+For pairwise comparisons, we use Dunn's test and adjust p-values using Bonferroni's method.
+Notably, we find harm was significantly more important than difficulty (p < 0.05), while explanation accuracy (both `what' and `why' components) were significantly more important than AV driving ability (both p < 0.001).
 This latter effect may be in part due to the salience of these factors based on the study's manipulation.
 We did not see significant differences between the importance of `what' and `why' accuracy.